 You can take a fully loaded trailer to the scales, or you can take an empty trailer -- the choice is yours to make.
 Obviously, by taking a fully loaded trailer to the scales you'll know exactly how much that particular load weighs.
 If you take an empty trailer to the scales, you can record the empty weight so that you'll always know your starting weight when you begin loading the trailer.
 By keeping track of the approximate weight of the cargo you add, you should be able to closely estimate the gross trailer weight any time you're loading up for a trip.

 You can locate the nearest public scale nearest by checking in the phone book or by looking the information up on the Internet.
 Going to a public scale may cost you a few dollars, but the information that you receive will be worth much more.

 One more option that you may have is to contact the manufacturer of your trailer.
 The manufacturer should be able to provide you with all of the trailer weight information that you request -- information that you can use to safely load and tow your trailer.

-Finding gross trailer weight isn't difficult, but if you're interested in reading more about vehicle weight, towing and other related topics, follow the links on the next page.
+Finding gross trailer weight isn't difficult, but if you're interested in reading more about vehicle weight, towing and other related topics, follow the links below.